pBxr/TagTool_WiZArd/README.md

 ## How to run

-After compiling the binary (tagtool_v1-2-2.exe) open a terminal and run "tagtool_v1-2-2.exe" either with the parameter "--help" to get further informations or together with the name of the file you want to process.
+After compiling the binary (tagtool_v1-3-0.exe) open a terminal and run "tagtool_v1-3-0.exe" either with the parameter "--help" to get further informations or together with the name of the file you want to process.
-Be sure not to ommit the `.html`-ending of the file you want to process.
+Be sure not to omit the `.html`-ending of the file you want to process.
 Be sure that all necessary files are saved in the *same folder* together with the `.exe` file, i. e.
 - 01_MetadataValueList.csv
 - 02_AuthorYearList.csv
 - 03_ImageCreditList.csv
 - 04_ToSearchAndReplaceList.csv
 - article.html
-- tagtool_v1-2-2.exe
+- tagtool_v1-3-0.exe
 - \resources

 For preparing the `.csv` files see "--help" function.

+## New in v1.3.0: Prepared for a Web Extension (ttw_webx) to integrate ttw into small closed networks

+A separate web extension (ttw_webx) can be used optionally to integrate TagTool_WiZArD application starting with v1.3.0 into a web-compatible framework for small closed networks.

+Therefore new in v1.3.0: Additional mode implemented when ttw is called from web extension, that means:
+- Receive temp ID from ttw_webx and enable interaction with temp folders created by ttw_webx (load source files and save ttw results there)
+- Suppress console messages when called web from extension
+- Return help statment for this mode to be received and displayed by ttw_webx

+For ttw_webx see https://github.com/pBxr/ttw_WebExtension